 - Life skills training takes you from self-imposed isolation to collaborating with others on how to go through your day without using

-- Holistic approach to treatment incorporates organic nutrition, healthy lifestyle discovery, and parts of the 12 Step program
+- A holistic approach to treatment incorporates organic nutrition, healthy lifestyle discovery, and parts of the 12 Step program

 As you can see, there’s plenty of emphasis on getting to the reasons for a morphine addiction.
 Experts recognize that someone struggling with a substance abuse problem typically self-medicates.
 By finding out the underlying condition, it’s possible to not only break the addiction but also prevent a relapse.
 Of course, it’s impossible to provide this level of care without complete personalization.